 *This quilt was provided for editorial purposes – all opinions are my own.

-For a different take on an outdoor blanket and quite difference than this one, check out the Montem Sneaky Snuggler Puffy Camping Blanket.
+For a different take on an outdoor blanket, check out the Montem Sneaky Snuggler Puffy Camping Blanket.